Jacob Peter Mynster: Relationship to Kierkegaard

 While serving as a chaplain at Our Lady Church, Mynster was introduced to the Kierkegaard family, who were members of the congregation.
 He had an amicable relationship with Michael Pedersen Kierkegaard.
 In later years, his beliefs were criticized by Michael Kierkegaard's son, Søren Kierkegaard.
 Mynster was one of the principal objects of scorn in his book Attack Upon Christendom.
 Although their beliefs differed, Søren Kierkegaard had some respect for Mynster and only published his direct criticisms of Mynster after the Bishop's death so as to spare him.

 Søren's brother, Peter Kierkegaard, was briefly a pastor under Mynster's authority as the bishop of Zealand.
 In an incident in 1842, Peter defied Mynster and refused to baptize Baptist children against their will.

 Personal life

 In 1815, Mynster married Maria Frederica Franzisca Münter.
-Maria was born in 1796 and went by the name "Fanny."
-The couple had two children.
-Their son, Christian Ludvig Nicolai Mynster, was born on 19 March 1820 and died in 1883.
-Like his father, he received a degree in theology at the University of Copenhagen where he was later a professor.
+Maria was born in 1796 and went by the name "Fanny".
+She was the daughter of former bishop Friederich Christian Carl Hinrich Münter and Maria Elisabeth Krohn.
+The wedding was celebrated at her aunt Friederike Brun's country house Sophienholm.
+The couple had five children of which two sons and two daughters lived to adulthood.
+The elder of their two sons, Frederik Joachim Mynster, was born in 1816 and died in 1857.
+He received a degree in theology at the University of Copenhagen and served as pastor at Holmen Church.
+The younger son, Christian Ludvig Nicolai Mynster, was born on 19 March 1820 and died in 1883.
+Like his father and elder brother, he received a degree in theology at the University of Copenhagen where he was later a professor.
 He was an author and historian, and compiled many works about the lives of his notable relatives, especially his father, including: